IDSGPlayground/bearapps/README.md

         127.0.0.1:8000/register

 and create as many users as you want by inputting a name, a unique id number, and password.

+        each time I saved a user, I was logged out and had to log back in

 For each of these users, type the name of ONE of the groups (the only one, if you only created one in the previous step) and choose that.
 Select the 'Graduate' radio button for ALL of these users.
 Next, create a manager.
 Using localhost:8000/register, input another set